-As an experienced, integrative psychotherapist, I tailor sessions carefully to each client's needs.The past may often hold the key to a person’s present where an understanding of repeated patterns may initiate change.
+As an experienced, integrative psychotherapist, I tailor sessions carefully to each client's needs.The past often holds the key to a person’s present where an understanding of repeated patterns may initiate change.
 However, the relational is where shifts can take take place; the therapeutic relationship being the most important cog in the therapy wheel whatever type of therapy offered.

 In a calm and clear space,you can be assured of time for you and time for your issues.
 By being truly listened to and seen, you may be empowered to make your own choices, or to see there are alternative ways of viewing problems.
-I may integrate phototherapy ( a way of using the photograph therapeutically) into the sessions which can work powerfully in accessing blocked memories.

 I am also trained as a sensorimotor psychotherapist, working with complex trauma and dissociation.
 Such therapy seeks to repair the rifts between body, mind and feelings in a safe and carefully paced way.